 7.3 Challenge to Bills.
-Unless otherwise agreed: (i) either Party may challenge, in writing, the correctness of any bill or billing adjustment no later than twelve (12) months after the date payment of such bill or billing adjustment is due; (ii) if a Party does not challenge the correctness of a bill or billing adjustment within such twelve (12) month period, such bill or billing adjustment shall be binding upon that Party and shall not be subject to challenge; and (iii) where it is determined as a result of a billing challenge that an adjustment to a bill or billing adjustment is appropriate, such adjustment shall include interest accrued at the rate provided under the PUC’s regulations (18 C.F.R.
-Section 35.19a and any successor thereto), and shall be made in the month following such determinations.
+Unless otherwise agreed: (i) either Party may challenge, in writing, the correctness of any bill or billing adjustment no later than twelve (12) months after the date payment of such bill or billing adjustment is due; (ii) if a Party does not challenge the correctness of a bill or billing adjustment within such twelve (12) month period, such bill or billing adjustment shall be binding upon that Party and shall not be subject to challenge; and (iii) where it is determined as a result of a billing challenge that an adjustment to a bill or billing adjustment is appropriate, such adjustment shall include interest accrued at theInterest Rate, and shall be made in the month following such determinations.

 ARTICLE 8 TRANSFER OF TITLE

 Transfer of Title.
-Title to the contracted for Installed Capability and Energy delivered or received hereunder shall transfer from SELLER to BUYER at the Delivery Point.
+Title to and risk of loss relating to the contracted for Energy delivered or received and the Installed Capability provided hereunder shall transfer from SELLER to BUYER at the Delivery Point.

 ARTICLE 9 TAXES

 Taxes.
-SELLER shall pay or cause to be paid all taxes on or with respect to the sale of the contracted for Installed Capability and Energy hereunder incurred to the Delivery Point.
-BUYER shall pay or cause to be paid all taxes on or with respect to the contracted for amount of Installed Capability and Energy purchased hereunder incurred at and after delivery of such contracted for amounts of Installed Capability and Energy to the Delivery Point.
+SELLER shall pay or cause to be paid all taxes on or with respect to the sale of the contracted for Installed Capability and Energy hereunder incurred up to the Delivery Point.
+BUYER shall pay or cause to be paid all taxes on or with respect to the contracted for amount of Installed Capability and Energy hereunder incurred at and from the Delivery Point.

 ARTICLE 10 REMEDIES

-10.1 In the event SELLER fails to deliver to the Delivery Point either or both of the contracted for amounts of Installed Capability or Energy (separately the "Product") required hereunder, where such failure is not excused by a Force Majeure event or by action or inaction of BUYER, then SELLER shall pay BUYER an amount equal to the positive difference, if any, between (i) the clearing price, as determined by ISO New England in accordance with the applicable NEPOOL Market Rules and Procedures, at which BUYER is or would be able to obtain contemporaneously comparable supplies of the Product which was not delivered at the Delivery Point, (as adjusted to reflect differences in applicable transmission costs, if any) minus (ii) the Charge to be paid for the Product which was not delivered at the Delivery Point hereunder plus (iii) all reasonable costs incurred by BUYER in obtaining such comparable supply of the Product which was not delivered at the Delivery Point plus (iv) interest as determined in Article 7 on the payment made by BUYER for such comparable supply of the product which was not delivered at the Delivery Point from the date such payment is made by BUYER until the date SELLER pays BUYER for all such costs under this Article 10.1.
-BUYER shall be entitled to offset against its monthly bill the amounts owed to it under this Article 10.1.
+10.1 In the event SELLER fails to schedule and/ordeliver all or part of either or both of the contracted for amounts of Installed Capability or Energy (separately the "Product") required hereunder, where such failure is not excused by a Force Majeure event or by action or inaction of BUYER, then SELLER shall pay BUYER an amount for each unit of such deficiency equal to the positive difference, if any, between (i) the clearing price, as determined by ISO New England in accordance with the applicable NEPOOL Market Rules and Procedures, at which BUYER is or would be able to obtain contemporaneously comparable supplies of the Product which was not delivered or made available in accordance with the terms of this Agreement (as adjusted to reflect differences in applicable transmission costs, if any) minus (ii) the Charge to be paid for the Product.